MoiColl/Tree_of_life_2020/Week40/friday/WrightFisherTutorial.md

 2. Replicate the experiment `R` times
 3. Plot the results of the `f_g` trajectories in all `r`

 you should end up with a plot similar to Figure 1.
-This way, you are going to experiment whith higher flexibility how the different variables (`f_0`, `N`, `G`) affect the mean and variance of the ultimate $f_G$.
+This way, you are going to experiment whith higher flexibility how the different variables (`f_0`, `N`, `G`) affect the mean and variance of the ultimate `f_G.

 I created an R function as example from which I got Figure 1.
 You can run it if you download the [geneticdrift_moi.R](geneticdrift_moi.R) file and you run  the following commands (skip if you want to try to build your own script):